Example of Groupthink: Mass Panic Selling at Market Bottom

 The journey toward financial independence involves shedding the shackles of conventional wisdom and venturing into uncharted territories.
 It’s a realm where innovation reigns supreme, and the rewards go beyond the mundane.

-The late psychologist **Irving Janis**, who coined the term “groupthink,” emphasized the importance of independent thinking in decision-making.
+The late psychologist Irving Janis, who coined “groupthink,” emphasized the importance of independent thinking in decision-making.
 In his seminal work “Groupthink,” Janis wrote, “The more amiability and esprit de corps among the members of a policy-making in-group, the greater is the danger that independent critical thinking will be replaced by groupthink.”

 Janis’s insights underscore the need for investors to break free from the echo chamber of consensus and forge their path.
 By embracing the role of the devil’s advocate, questioning assumptions, and seeking diverse perspectives, investors can mitigate the risks of groupthink and make more informed decisions.